 So you want a new comforter, and one that’s going to keep you warm and cool through those cold nights?
 You’re in the right place!
-Apart from the key essentials to keep in mind before you head out on your search for bed-bound down comfort (type of fill, filling weight and fill power), there’s another often overlooked detail to pay attention to when on the lookout for the perfect comforter: the construction.
+Apart from the key essentials to keep in mind before you head out on your search for bed-bound plain white comforter (type of fill, filling weight and fill power), there’s another often-overlooked detail to pay attention to when on the lookout for the perfect comforter: the construction.
 There are two main types of comforter construction that we’re going to be taking a look at, today, and those two types are “baffle box” and “sewn-through” construction.

 Baffle Box Construction is essentially a thin strip of fabric sewn between the top and the bottom cover of the comforter, which creates a 3D chamber that helps to evenly distribute the fill and allow it to loft more fully, meaning the warmth in the blanket is spread over your body more evenly and helps prevent you getting too hot during sleep.

 Sewn-through construction is just what it sounds like.
 The top and bottom cover are sewn together, creating sealed “pockets” that prevent the fill from shifting.

 Now we’ve cleared up the definitions between baffle box and sewn-through construction, but which one is better?
 Here’s the thing, they both serve different purposes and have different advantages depending on the situation.
 The science of sleep isn’t as simple as it sounds!

 Both of the construction styles can make sure the fill is properly distributed and prevent it from shifting.
 With its 3D chambers, the baffle box construction can trap more air and prevent heat loss, so it is more commonly used in winter comforters.
 If you tend to get cold often during sleep or live in a colder region, a baffle box comforter will be a great choice.